ZEPL/zepl-documentation/docs/guide/autocompletion_notebooks.md

 Zepl supports autocompletion for Python, Spark, and SQL.

 You'll first need to run a paragraph in the notebook you're working on to activate the feature.
-Then just use the `ctrl + .` hotkey to see possible completions pop up as shown below:
+Then just use the `ctrl + .` or `tab` hotkey to see possible completions pop up as shown below:

 <img src="../../img/autocompletion_demo.gif" class="image-box img-100" />